rhel-labs/instruqt/podman-deploy/02-deploy-image/assignment.md

 ---
-slug: step2
+slug: deploy-image
 id: b509nwihtx3h
 type: challenge
 title: Deploy a container image into an interactive container runtime
 tabs:
-- title: Terminal
+- title: Podman
   type: terminal
   hostname: rhel
+  cmd: tmux attach-session -t "podman" > /dev/null 2>&1
-- title: RHEL Web Console
+- title: RHEL Host
-  type: service
+  type: terminal
   hostname: rhel
-  path: /
-  port: 9090
+  cmd: tmux attach-session -t "host" > /dev/null 2>&1
 difficulty: basic
 timelimit: 1
 ---
 The __rhel9-httpd__ container includes a bash shell.
 In this step, you will deploy the container in an interactive fashion, which will allow you to run commands within the deployed container.
-Use *Pane 0*.
+In the `Podman` tab run the following:

 ```bash
 podman run -it rhel9-httpd /bin/bash